shurcooL/gostatus/README.md

 - `uniuri` and `goleveldb` repos are ***out of date***, I should update them via `go get -u`.
 - `go-goon` repo has a ***non-default*** branch checked out, I should be aware of that.
 - `Conception-go` repo has ***uncommited changes***.
 I should remember to commit or discard the changes.
+- `blackfriday` repo has a remote that doesn't match its import path.
+It's likely my fork in place of the original repo for temporary development purposes.
 - All other repos are ***up to date*** and looking good (they're not displayed unless `--all` is used).